 Yes, it was definitely inefficient and time-consuming compared with the current sophisticated systems like Kindle and Amazon Prime, but most of the books and movies I spent more time and effort on remain much stronger in my mind.
 Now people may make fun of me saying that’s exactly nostalgia, but I think it’s a little missing the point.
 My point is I enjoyed reading books and watching movies more than now through the inefficient and time-consuming process.
 Some Japanese people calling themselves rationalists including me really like the words “cost performance.”
 That means a standard to judge if it’s worth the cost or not.
 If we give prime importance to cost performance, we will have to reconsider the meaning of life because living itself is not so good in cost performance.

 I believe most people have noticed the contradiction.
 Consequently, the travel industry is booming around the world post-Corona with more and more people returning to physical activity, though it’s costly, inefficient, and time-consuming.
 In fact, many foreign tourists are rushing back to Japan.
 Now here goes the main part.
-In Hokkaido, northernmost part of Japan, we’re welcoming the best season.
+In Hokkaido, northernmost part of Japan, we’re welcoming the best season, early summer.
 Next month there will be a design event, Asahikawa Design Week, where I’m sure you can satisfy your thirst for real communication with people and nature.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.